Welcome to the Worldwide Greathead family my One-Name Study - Person Page 8

 Jill Dwerryhouse

-Jill Dwerryhouse was born on 29 December 1941 in 31 The Front, Seaton Carew, Hartlepool, Durham, England.1 She was the daughter of William Thomas Dwerryhouse and Elizabeth Agnes Storer.
-She died from intracranial haemorrahage and a difficult labour on 2 January 1942 in Seaton Carew, Hartlepool, Durham, England.2 She was buried in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England.
+Jill Dwerryhouse was born on 29 December 1941 in 31 The Front, Seaton Carew, Durham, England.1 She was the daughter of William Thomas Dwerryhouse and Elizabeth Agnes Storer.
+She died from intracranial haemorrahage and a difficult labour aged 3 days on 3 January 1942 in Seaton Carew, Durham, England.2 William and Agnes were buried under the same gravestone, together with their babies Julie and Jill.3

 Sources of Information